-With the exception of the "Electric Hand" transmission control, which is available only as a factory-installed option, all of the following items of equipment can be installed on any models.
-This equipment is designed for Terra-plane cars and is in harmony with interior appointments or exterior finish.
-In many cases mountings are provided and no drilling or cutting is required to install the equipment; however, any of these items can be readily installed by an Authorized Terraplane and Hudson Dealer.
+With the exception of the Electric Hand transmission control, which is available only as a factory installed option, all of the following items of equipment can be installed on any models.
+This equipment is designed for Hudson cars and is in harmony with interior appointments or exterior finish.
+In many cases mountings are provided and no drilling or cutting is required to install the equipment; however, any of these items can be readily installed by an Authorized Hudson and Terraplane Dealer.